Felipe-Antoniati/happy/README.md

 ## About the Project

-**Happy** - Is an Application developed to bring happiness to children in orphanages, through the connection with people who want to help.
+**Happy** - Philanthropic App, developed to bring happiness to children in social houses, through the connection with people who want to help.
 This connection is made from the registration of social houses, then people can contact social houses.
 Both through the **Mobile App** and the **Web App**.

 <details>
   <summary>Click here for more informations</summary>